 Statistically, getting a college degree can significantly increase your lifetime earning potential.
 But getting that degree can be expensive!
 The Division of Computer Science at Kentucky State University has access to the following scholarships to help our students afford their education.
 Please contact us if you are interested in any of the following opportunities.
-You may complete the “More Info” form, e-mail us at CompSci@kysu.edu, or call (502) 597-6384.
+You may request more information, email CompSci@kysu.edu or call (502) 597-6384.

 KY NSF EPSCoR